 If it is possible for a cat to be healthy on a vegan diet, why should it be unacceptable?
 Respecting nonhuman animals is at the core of antispeciesism, according to which animal exploitation and discrimination is unjust.
 There is no morally justifiable reason a cow or chicken should die to sustain an animal like a cat or dog who is deemed more important only because humans like them more.
 Developments in vegan food for humans and nonhumans are improving every day.
 We should further research consumer options that do not contribute to the harm and exploitation of any sentient beings, and continue to make use of existing work.

-2 Hawn, R. (2005-2015) “Should Your Pet Go on a Vegetarian Diet?: The risks of feeding vegan or vegetarian diets to your pet”, WebMD [accessed on 2 September 2015].
+2 Hawn, R. (2011) “Should your pet go on a vegetarian diet?: The risks of feeding vegan or vegetarian diets to your pet”, WebMD, May 19 [accessed on 2 September 2015].
 This title shouldn’t be misleading in driving us to believe that nonvegan diets can’t entail risks to animals, as they can.
 The key for a healthy diet is in the inclusion of appropriate nutrients.

-3 Other scientific studies also show this, see Gatta, D.; Pellegrini, O.; Casini, L.; Liponi, G. B. (2008) “One year administration of a vegetarian complete feed in dog: effects on health status”, in Iben, C. et al., 12th Congress European Society veterinary Comparative Nutrition, Vienna: Institute of Nutrition, p.
+3 Other scientific studies also show this, see Gatta, D.; Pellegrini, O.; Casini, L. & Liponi, G. B. (2008) “One year administration of a vegetarian complete feed in dog: Effects on health status”, in Iben, C. (ed.)
+12th Congress European Society Veterinary Comparative Nutrition, Vienna: Institute of Nutrition, p.
 134.